Nordic Combat Uniform: History

 In 2015, soldiers expressed wishes for a newer and more modular uniform system.
 Additionally, there was a wish for increased military cooperation between the Nordic countries.
 For this reason the Nordic militaries began a shared search for a combat uniform.

 In 2018, the countries each provided a list of requirements to suppliers, wanting customization and ability to work in all climates.
 The NCU will be in each nations camouflage pattern.

 In November 2019, uniforms from the four final pre-qualified suppliers were issued to 480 Nordic special forces, soldiers and conscripts for testing.

 The total procurement cost was expected to be million.

 While it was expected that an agreement for the period 2021–2028, would be concluded by the end of 2020, by 2021, the tender process was not completed, due to the COVID-19 pandemic and the global supply chain crisis.

 On 8 February 2022, it was announced that Norwegian consortium Oskar Pedersen A/S, would be chosen to supply the new uniforms to all Nordic countries, at a total cost of million.

 In 2024, Eirik Kristoffersen, the Norwegian Chief of Defence, criticized the NCU, as the different types of camouflage patterns made interchangeability between the Nordics difficult.
 However, in April 2025 Kristoffersen expressed satisfaction that the long-running project is now being rolled out.
 He emphasized that the process has delivered a strong result and that the uniform represents a clear improvement.

+By 2025, both Denmark and Norway experienced problems with the Layer 2 uniform.
+It was reported that the layer had quality issues causing quick wear and seams were coming undone.